Chocolate Cottage Cheese Crinkle Cookies

 - Add vanilla extract and cottage cheese to the egg mixture and beat well.

-- Using a cookie dough scoop, take enough dough and drop 12 balls onto the baking sheet lined with parchment paper and bake for 10 - 12 minutes.
+- Using a cookie dough scoop (1.5 tbsp), take enough dough and shaped into a ball and roll it in the bowl of powdered sugar.
+Place them on a baking sheet lined with parchment paper and bake for 10 - 12 minutes.

 - Transfer the cookies to a wire rack to cool completely.